Are there any scholarships available for non-traditional students?

 What is EFC?

-Boundless Opportunity Scholarships – provide college scholarships for non-traditional students of all ages, awarded by select colleges and universities using funds provided by the Daniels Fund.
+Boundless Opportunity Scholarships – Provides college scholarships for non-traditional students of all ages, awarded by select colleges and universities using funds provided by the Daniels Fund.

-Daniels Fund Scholarship Program – a four-year college scholarship for graduating high school seniors who demonstrate exceptional character, leadership, and a commitment to serving their communities.
+Daniels Fund Scholarship Program – A four-year comprehensive college scholarship for graduating high school seniors who demonstrate exceptional character, leadership, and a commitment to serving their communities.

-Saccomanno Higher Education Foundation – scholarships for students of Mesa County with financial need.
+Saccomanno Higher Education Foundation – Scholarships for students of Mesa and Carbon County with financial need.
 Application is available on their website.

-FAFSA – Free Application for Federal Student Aid is a necessary form for most scholarship applications and for all forms of public financial aid.
+FAFSA – Free Application for Federal Student Aid; a necessary form for most scholarship applications and for all types of public financial aid.

 Federal Student Aid – Information about different types of student aid and paying for college.